Elbruce4/ElBruce4/README.md

-### Hi there 👋 im Elbruce, you also can call me Bruno if you like spanisg language
+### Hi there 👋 im Elbruce, you also can call me Bruno if you like spanish language

 <!--
 **Elbruce4/ElBruce4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.